How It Works #

 CLIClick-based, 40+ commands, global flags (-v, -q, --no-color)

-ManifestSQLite (WAL mode), schema v3, auto-migration from JSON
+ManifestSQLite (WAL mode), schema v5 objects/locations, auto-migration from JSON and SQLite v2-v4

 ScannerStreamed SHA-256, parallel hashing (ProcessPoolExecutor), glob filters